vitessio/website/content/en/docs/16.0/user-guides/configuration-basic/create-cell.md

 ## Checklist

 * Ensure that vtctlds come up successfully.
 If there is a failure, check the log files for any errors.
-* Ensure that you can browse to the http port of vtctld.
-The dashboard should appear, after which you should be able to browse under the `Topology` tab and verify that the cell information is as you created it.
+* Ensure that you can query the http port of vtctld: `curl http://localhost:15000/cells/`
 * If you configured a separate cell-specific topo, ensure that you can connect to it using the parameters in the cell information.
 * Ensure that the cell-specific topos are reachable from other cells.

-Browsing to the cell information should look like this screenshot:
+If you have VTAdmin running, open the VTAdmin application in your browser.
+Go to Topology > View Topology Browsing to the cell information should look like this screenshot:

 ![cell-in-topo](../img/cell-in-topo.png)

-{{< info >}}
-Clicking on the `cell1` link will fail because metadata under that path will be created only when we bring up cell-specific Vitess components.
-{{< /info >}}